 Botox and Ajovy; A One-Two Punch

 I received my first Botox injections in June of 2018 after jumping through all kinds of hoops to get it approved.
-I had no expectations for the first round of shots partly because it has been a challenge to treat my chronic, intractable migraine.
-I was optimistic and as ever hopeful.
+I had no expectations for the first round of shots, partly because it has been a challenge to treat my chronic, intractable migraine.
+I was optimistic and, as ever, hopeful.
 In December of 2018, I received my first dose of the CGRP drug Ajovy.
 I was more excited about Ajovy than Botox, and I prayed I would not be in the twenty percent group of people that the drug did not work effectively.
-I was happy to find out that with a copay card the Ajovy shots would be free to fill!
+I was happy to find out that with a copay card, the Ajovy shots would be free to fill!

-To break down my experience with Botox and Ajovy I’m going to start with Botox since that was the beginning of this journey.
-As I said I have been suffering from chronic, intractable migraine for months and I was desperate for some relief from the unrelenting cycle of migraine.
+To break down my experience with Botox and Ajovy, I’m going to start with Botox since that was the beginning of this journey.
+As I said, I have been suffering from chronic, intractable migraine for months, and I was desperate for some relief from the unrelenting cycle of migraine.
 The injections were really easy to take as the neurologist administered them.
 There was a slight pinching sensation I felt as he did the injections around my scalp and forehead.
 I didn’t feel the injections in my neck and shoulders at all, but I will warn you about getting the injections during a migraine attack.
-I did this once and the pain was beyond excruciating.
-I was out for the entire day with ice packs strapped to my head hiding in my darkened room as I tried to ride out the intense attack the injections brought on.
+I did this once, and the pain was beyond excruciating.
+I was out for the entire day with ice packs strapped to my head, hiding in my darkened room as I tried to ride out the intense attack the injections brought on.

 I continued getting the shots every three months.
 I did notice improvement of my neck pain, as well as the fatigue across my shoulders, had improved thanks to Botox.
 My headaches, however, refused to relent.

-Receiving my first Ajovy shot
+How was my first Ajovy shot?

-Botox and Ajovy together worked well in my opinion.
+Botox and Ajovy together worked well, in my opinion.
 I don’t know if any of the other CGRP drugs such as Emgality or Aimovig would have yielded the same results, but I’d be interested to know.
 I felt very fortunate to have been able to use the combined therapy of Botox and Ajovy.
 I had to discontinue both in May of 2019 due to a lapse in our insurance benefits, but as of September 2019, I am still enjoying the reduced pain from my attacks.
 I do plan on trying to get back to Ajovy and Botox now that our insurance issues have been resolved.

-Have you taken our Migraine In America Survey yet?
+Have you taken our In America Survey yet?